< Go to Avalanche Airbag

 The MASS unit used in the Free Rider 24L is Ortovox's version of ABS's Vario system and Mammut's RAS (Removable Airbag System) and PAS (Protection Airbag System) interchangeable systems.
 The MASS unit itself weights 2 lbs 13 oz and is easier to switch between packs than the Mammut PAS.
 The MASS is a little more expensive at $700 while the PAS costs around $600.
 The compressed nitrogen canister is not included in this price.
 The MASS costs $280 less than the ABS Base Unit, which retails for around $980.
 After buying the MASS unit and the cartridge/trigger ($180), each additional pack will run you around $300-$320.
 These packs are very similar in price to the Mammut PAS packs.
 The RAS unit is $100 less but doesn't have the horseshoe-shaped airbag that protects the head and neck.
 The ABS Vario Zip-on packs are much less expensive, running around $80-$140 per pack.

 The trigger handle of the Ortovox Free Rider 24 ABS is modular so it can be worn on either the right or left shoulder strap.
-The Ortovox Free Rider 24 ABS also allows you to run a hydration system on the strap opposite the trigger.
-Something really cool and unique to the Ortovox is the metal clasp on the trigger that keeps it from accidenly triggering in a car, gondola or helicopter.
+The Free Rider 24 ABS also allows you to run a hydration system on the strap opposite the trigger.
+Something really cool and unique to the Ortovox is the metal clasp on the trigger that keeps it from accidenly triggering in a car, gondola, or helicopter.

 ABS uses compressed nitrogen the fill the airbag, which is significantly more costly and more difficult to refill compared to compressed air.
-Compressed air cartridges all use a pretty standard fitting and can be refilled at most scuba shops, paint ball shops, some fire stations and some outdoor gear stores.
+Compressed air cartridges all use a pretty standard fitting and can be refilled at most scuba shops, paintball shops, some fire stations, and some outdoor gear stores.
 Getting a charged nitrogen canister for the this pack is more complicated.
-In many major cities and outdoor and back-country oriented towns you may find a retailer to preform a canister swap, where you pay $40-70 to turn in your used cartridge and trigger in exchange for a new set.
+In many major cities and outdoor and back-country oriented towns you may find a retailer to perform a canister swap, where you pay $40-70 to turn in your used cartridge and trigger in exchange for a new set.
 Why can't you simply refill your canister with nitrogen?
 Because the trigger mechanism in the ABS uses a piece of metal fired at high speed to puncture the cartridge which fills the airbag.
 Once deployed, the trigger no longer has its explosive mechanism and needs to be replaced.

 This is where the ABS airbags have their biggest downfall.
 The TSA won't allow nitrogen canisters either empty or full on commercial aircraft, even in checked luggage.
 The only option, if there isn't a location at your destination to perform a cartridge and trigger swap, is to pay a hazards material fee and have your canister shipped to your destination.
 This fee can range from $25 to $70, depending on the location.
 Paying this fee allows the canister to be shipped full ahead of time.